proudcloud/awesome/PRACTICES.md

 This is a list of things to prefer and avoid in projects.
 These practices are a result of trials-and-errors across many Proudcloud projects.
 We've learned what works and what doesn't, and these are the lessons that stuck.

+## Starting a new project:

+- Create and update the project's README.md
+- Add proper installation instructions.
+Notes and caveats.
+- Github Slack Channel Integration.
+The amount of notifications you want to receive depends on you.
+Usually, we get notified with new Pull Requests and Comments only.
+- Continuous Integration.
+Currently, we're using [Circleci](https://circleci.com).
+Ask an organization admin or collaborator to add it for you if you don't have access.
+Circleci uses Github authentication so you don't need an invite.
+Don't forget the Slack integration.

 ## Rails

 In general: